 We have successfully defended clients on many violent crime charges, such as robbery, and assault and attempted murder.
 Many of which were outright dismissed.
 If you are charged with a violent crime contact us.

 We understand that sex crimes are an extra sensitive type of crime.
 For that reason, we make sure to be extra attentive and sensitive to the needs of our clients charged with such a crime.
 A Sex Crime involves a person committing a sexual act which has been deemed criminal by the State of New York usually against another unwilling person.
 There is a great potential for a large amount of collateral damage when a person is accused of a sex crime; such as loss of employment, damage to reputation in the community, loss of custody of children, and destruction of family relationships.
-If convicted, a person faces, not only the possibility of jail, but sex offender registration, and limitations on where he or she can obtain employment.
+If convicted, a person faces, not only the possibility of jail, but sex offender registration, and limitations on where he or she can obtain employment and live.

 If you are being charged with a sex crime, we understand that you might be apprehensive to speak about it, but coming in to speak to us as soon as possible can be essential to successful defense of the charges against you.